cockroachdb/docs/cockroachcloud/free-faqs.md

 toc: true
 redirect_from:
 - ../stable/cockroachcloud-frequently-asked-questions.html
+- free-closed-beta.html
 ---

 This page answers the frequently asked questions about CockroachCloud Free (beta).
 For answers to frequently asked questions about the paid version of CockroachCloud, see [CockroachCloud FAQs](frequently-asked-questions.html).

 ## General

-### What is CockroachCloud Free?
+### What is CockroachCloud Free (beta)?

-CockroachCloud Free delivers free CockroachDB clusters for you and your organization.
+CockroachCloud Free (beta) delivers free CockroachDB clusters for you and your organization.
 It is a managed instance of CockroachDB that removes the friction of initial cluster sizing and auto-scales based on your application traffic.
 There is an upper limit of usage of up to 1 vCPU and 5GB storage per free cluster.

-### Do I have to pay for CockroachCloud Free?
+### Do I have to pay for CockroachCloud Free (beta)?

 No, you do not have to pay anything.
-CockroachCloud Free is free forever.
+CockroachCloud Free (beta) is free forever.

-### What can I use CockroachCloud Free for?
+### What can I use CockroachCloud Free (beta) for?

-CockroachCloud Free can be used for proofs-of-concept, toy programs, or to use while completing [Cockroach University](https://www.cockroachlabs.com/cockroach-university/).
+CockroachCloud Free (beta) can be used for proofs-of-concept, toy programs, or to use while completing [Cockroach University](https://www.cockroachlabs.com/cockroach-university/).

-For examples of applications that use CockroachCloud Free, check out the following [Hack the North](https://hackthenorth.com/) projects:
+For examples of applications that use CockroachCloud Free (beta), check out the following [Hack the North](https://hackthenorth.com/) projects:

 - [flock](https://devpost.com/software/flock-figure-out-what-film-to-watch-with-friends)
 - [mntr.tech](https://devpost.com/software/mntr-tech)
 - [curbshop.online](https://devpost.com/software/curbshop-online)

-### What are the limitations of CockroachCloud Free?
+### What are the limitations of CockroachCloud Free (beta)?

 CockroachCloud Free is currently in beta and as such, it is not suitable for heavy production use.
 Specifically, there are capabilities we are still working on enabling, such as the ability to enable backups, to import data, and no-downtime upgrades to a paid tier.
 If you want to use any of these capabilities, try a [30-day trial of CockroachCloud](quickstart-trial-cluster.html).

 ### Can I use a specific region in AWS or GCP?

-At this time, CockroachCloud Free is only available in the GCP `us-central-1` region.
+At this time, CockroachCloud Free (beta) is only available in the GCP `us-central-1` and AWS `us-east-1` regions.
 More regions may be available in the future.

 ### How do I connect to my cluster?